hkdjames/fun_spotify/README.md

 1. **File Not Found**: Ensure all JSON files are in the `raw_data/` directory
 2. **Memory Issues**: If you have a very large dataset, try filtering by year or date range
 3. **Slow Loading**: Large datasets may take a moment to load initially (cached after first load)
+4. **AI Chat Not Working**:
+   - Check that your Gemini API key is correctly configured
+   - Verify you have internet connection for API calls
+   - Try the manual API key entry option in the sidebar
+5. **AI Code Errors**: The AI generates code dynamically; some complex queries may need refinement

 ### Data Requirements
 - JSON files must be named `Streaming_History_Audio_*.json`